Seksaria

-The Seksarias are an industrialist family in India.
-It is a well recognised and respected family name in the Marwari Agrawal community in India.
-The Govindram Seksaria family originally came from the district called Sekhsar in Rajasthan, India, hence they chose the family name "Seksaria".
+The Seksarias are a premier industrialist family of India.
+It is a well recognised and respected family name in the Marwari community in India.
+The Seksaria family originally came from the district called Sekhsar in Rajasthan, India, hence they chose the family name "Seksaria".

-In the early 20th century they were considered as stalwarts in industries like textiles, mining, printing, movie production, steel and equity markets.
-An iconic figure in the family, Govindram Seksaria, was referred to as The Cotton King.
+In the early 20th century they were considered as stalwarts in industries like textiles, cotton, rice & oil, banking, real estate, mining, printing, movie production, sugar, steel, commodities and equity markets where their industries and property holdings were spread across the whole country.
+They were also widely regarded as one of the wealthiest families in the country around this time.
+An iconic figure in the family, Mr. Govindram Seksaria, was referred to as The Cotton King of the world.
 The New York Cotton Exchange has erected a ziggurat in his honor inside the office building.
 Another well known industrialist in the family was Makhanlal Gordhandas Seksaria.
+The family was also closely associated with the India's Independence Movement with close ties to leading freedom fighters of that time, including Mahatma Gandhi.

-For many Indian industrialist families, the Nationalization Act had brought about significant changes.
-However, the Seksaria tradition is still carried on by the current generation of family torchbearers and the family residence (haveli) in the Rajasthani village of Navalgarh.
+For many Indian industrialist families, the Nationalisation Act and the Land Ceiling Act had brought about significant changes in their holdings.
+However, the Seksaria tradition is still carried on by the current generation of family torchbearers and the 80-Room Seksaria Family Haveli in the Rajasthani village of Navalgarh.